Jyoti-0903/DevOps_Project/app/README.md

 ## Building and running

-To build the application, run:
+To build the application, run:-

     go build